Vladcutus/ActiveDirectoryLab/README.md

 - Creating two VMs, one server and one client on a network with two subnets
 - Using PowerShell to Install ACDC and a Forest
 - Joining a computer to the domain
-- Create a new user and login with it through the client machine
+- Create a new user and log in with it through the client machine
 <h2>Environments and Technologies Used</h2>

 - <b>Microsoft Azure</b>